Be Careful with My Heart: Awards and nominations

+Spin-offs

 Cancelled Film

 On June 18, 2013, Metropolitan Manila Development Authority (MMDA) announced the 8 entries competing for the 2013 Metro Manila Film Festival (MMFF), which includes the Be Careful With My Heart movie.
 Jodi Sta.
 Maria and Richard Yap will reprise their roles for the movie, which will premiere on December 25, 2013.
 The film is said to be the continuation of where the chapter of the series will end shortly before MMFF, by early December 2013.
 In several recent interviews and appearances, Yap and Sta.
 Maria also mentioned that the only time their show will not air on television is during the time that the MMFF movie is being shown in cinemas.
 The show would however be back on air after the movie to continue the story.

 In September 2013, the Be Careful With My Heart movie entry was pulled out from the Metro Manila Film Festival due to schedule conflicts of Yap and Sta.
 Maria.
 The head of the MMFF wrote a letter to the producer of the show to bring back the movie and even gave them an extension for the submission of the film.
 But the production team declined and instead continued the series.